The problem with Proca: ghost instabilities in self-interacting vector fields

 The key cause of the ghost instability appears to be the loss of the longitudinal degree of freedom when the effective mass becomes (instantaneously, and locally at any event) zero~\cite{Kribs:2022gri}.
 This degree of freedom decouples from the Lagrangian and, even though a mass is recovered, it no longer possesses a continuous solution.
 The result is that vector potentials with non-convex regions are fundamentally unstable.
 Another interpretation, coming from the effective field theory approach~\cite{deRham:2018qqo}, is that for the effective mass to vanish, one requires $\mu^2 \lambda X^\mu X_\mu \sim \Lambda^2$, where $\Lambda$ is a cut off above which the theory breaks down.
 However, this interpretation is based on Wilsonian renormalization flows, which are not reflected in the classical treatment.
 Nevertheless, it provides an insight into how vector self-interactions based on the Higgs mechanism or Euler-Heisenberg Lagrangian may avoid the ghost.

 This work has implications for a broad range of physical scenarios, including studies of self-interacting vector fields in ``bosenova'' type events, both as an effective model for photons in a plasma and for dark photons in BSM models.
-The instability found here calls into question the validity of such studies beyond the massive case.
+The instability found here calls into question the validity of such studies beyond the purely massive case (where these instabilities do not occur).

+{\bf \em Note added in proof.} Since our work appeared, others have highlighted similar issues ~\cite{Coates:2022qia,Aoki:2022woy,Barausse:2022rvg,Mou:2022hqb}, with a preprint of \cite{Mou:2022hqb} appearing on the same day as ours.
+In particular our result has been linked to the idea that the model of mass plus mass plus polynomial corrections breaks down as an effective theory, and one needs to employ a more complete theory with additional fields (such as an Abelian Higgs mechanism, as in Ref.~\cite{East:2022ppo}) to provide the mass once the instability scales are reached~\cite{Coates:2022qia,Aoki:2022woy,Barausse:2022rvg}.

 \acknowledgements